Tinder/Nodes/Configuration.md

 # Nodes Configuration

-While Nodes works out-of-the-box with [UIKit](https://developer.apple.com/documentation/uikit) and [SwiftUI](https://developer.apple.com/xcode/swiftui) (for iOS), using other UI frameworks with Nodes (such as [AppKit](https://developer.apple.com/documentation/appkit)) requires the following custom configuration.
+While Nodes works out-of-the-box with [UIKit](https://developer.apple.com/documentation/uikit) and [SwiftUI](https://developer.apple.com/xcode/swiftui) (for iOS), the following custom configuration is required to use other UI frameworks, such as [AppKit](https://developer.apple.com/documentation/appkit).

 ## Configure the Xcode Template Generator